 Wedding itself is super important and stressful process.
 I always shoot with the same second shooter whom I trust and rely on.
-Once the photos are captured, I begin post wedding work.
-I never hire third party companies to do postprocessing for me, because it will never look the way I want it.
+Once the wedding photos are captured, I begin post wedding work.
+I never hire third-party companies to do postprocessing for me, because it will never look the way I want it.

 “Some photographers claim that they will shoot your wedding as it is and provide you with the minimum retouched images that show all the natural beauty.
 I don’t believe in ‘natural’ look… it’s not pretty to see all the invisible wrinkles, exaggerated ‘love handles’, etc."

 First, I will do a rough edit of the RAW images and drop them into folder categories of the day.
-Then I create a blog post for every wedding within a week of the wedding, so the couple can see some of the photos on their honeymoon.
-Meanwhile I keep working on editing the files.
+Then I create a blog post for every wedding within a week of the wedding, so the couple can see some of the wedding photos on their honeymoon.
+Meanwhile, I keep working on editing the files.
 This might take me up to 40 hours!
 Once completed, I upload the images to my photo-hosting site.
 Then, I start designing the album.
 Being a graphic designer helps a lot!

 Some photographers claim that they will shoot your wedding as it is and provide you with the minimum retouched images that show all the natural beauty.
 I don’t believe in “natural” look those digital high resolutions images can give you.
 It’s not pretty when you may see all the invisible wrinkles, exaggerated “love handles”, skin shagginess, etc. – all that you don’t really see with a naked eye.